 On the other hand, upcycling goes beyond that.
 It requires more individual participation and effort.
 Innovation is also of the essence.
-So when we talk about upcycling, we do not just necessary mean to use the same material for another purpose.
-It is more of creatively transforming that old item to an elevated one, usually to improve the aesthetics, use, quality and even value.
+So when we talk about upcycling, we do not just necessarily mean to use the same material for another purpose.
+It is more of creatively transforming that old item to an elevated one, usually to improve the aesthetics, use, quality, and even value.

 What Can You Upcycle?

-For instance in a kitchen home, common trash includes non-biodegradable plastics and glasses.
-Both can be transformed to home decorations such as plastic spoons to lampshades, or empty wine bottles to chandelier.
-A lot also use empty jars and plastic containers as flower pots after altering the designs.
+For instance, in the home, common trash includes non-biodegradable plastics and glasses.
+Both can be transformed into home decorations such as plastic spoons to lampshades, or empty wine bottles to a chandelier.
+A lot also use empty jars and plastic containers like flower pots after altering the designs.
 They are also converted to vases, organizers, wall decors, and cosmetic kits.
 A lot can be done.

-Kitchen waste that can also be categorized under food category are the fruit and vegetable peels.
-Usually, these types of waste automatically goes to trash.
+Kitchen wastes that can also be categorized under the food category are the fruit and vegetable peels.
+Usually, these types of waste automatically go to the trash.
 In fact, in a report by the United Nations Food and Agriculture Organization (FAO), as cited in Sagar, et.al (2018), “losses and waste in fruits and vegetables are the highest among all types of food [waste] and may reach up to 60%.”
 This statistic shows how the food industry contributes a lot to the totality of trash that in general, suffocates the land.

 However, upcycling finds means of altering the “fate” of food wastes, particularly fruit and vegetable pills.
 Some fruits have chemical components that help fertilize the soil and catalyze other soil components to produce needed chemicals.
-According to Jariwala (2016), peels from banana, sweet lime, orange and pomegranate have nitrogen, potassium and phosphorus which increases growth and yields of crops.
+According to Jariwala (2016), peels from banana, sweet lime, orange, and pomegranate have nitrogen, potassium, and phosphorus which increases the growth and yields of crops.
 Thus, they can serve as fertilizers to backyard plants.

 Why is Upcycling Significant in a Zero Waste Lifestyle?

 People who adhere to a zero waste lifestyle do all means to refute participation to that bulking toxic.
-Since most man-made products just end up in the trash, they refuse to accept more products that will later on compile and make up another more waste materials.
+Since most man-made products just end up in the trash, they refuse to accept more products that will later on compile and make up more waste materials.
 This is where upcycling enters.
 It does not only limit your trash.
-It also helps you manage buying less products that will later on be put to waste.
+It also helps you manage to buy less products that will, later on, be put to waste.

 Upcycling Tips and Tricks

 The good thing about upcycling is that it has no limit.
 Though an art, it does not necessarily ask you for an expert-level set of skills.
-But it does requires imagination, planning and a little love.
+But it does require imagination, planning, and a little love.
 Here are some tips that will surely boost your confidence to upcycle, beginners or not: